The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 openroad -gui
 ```

-To build the clock tree, run the following commands in `Tcl Commands` of
+In the `Tcl Commands` section of the OpenROAD GUI:
-GUI:

 ```tcl
 read_lef Nangate45/Nangate45.lef